 Calculate your tax-cost ratio to determine what percentage of your investment’s performance will be lost to taxes.

-Expected returns for index funds
+Expected returns for

 In other words, let’s say you’re invested in an energy sector index fund and the energy sector experiences growth of 8 percent in a given year.